sbruder/brd/README.md

 To learn more about supported options run `brd ddr2osu --help`

-Batch conversion is possible with the included shell script `batch_convert.sh` (usage guide at the top of the script).

 #### Known Problems

  * Since *osu!mania* does not support shock arrows, it either ignores them or